InstituteforDiseaseModeling/idmtools/docs/cli/cli-comps.rst

 You can assetize outputs from the CLI by running ``idmtools comps CONFIG_BLOCK assetize-outputs``:

-.. command-output:: idmtools comps CONFIG_BLOCK login --help
+.. command-output:: idmtools comps CONFIG_BLOCK assetize-outputs --help